 After all it is her garden!

 Now that your garden is finished, place it where you can enjoy it all season!
+Remember, there are no strict rules in creating this DIY.
 I use mine as the centerpiece on my patio set.
 It’s a great conversation piece, too.

 You can see the finished fairy garden and my patio set-up in my Easy Breezy Summer Home Tour.

-I hope this inspires you to create your own Fairy Garden and you find the magic in the process.
-I hope you come visit me again.
+I hope this inspires you to create your own fairy garden and you find the magic in the process.
+Come visit me again soon!

 So adorable Kim…it makes me want to rehab my fairy garden.
 My fairies have been taking a break on one of my crystal shelves.
 Time to get busy.